Locally solvable maximal subgroups in division rings: Locally solvable maximal subgroups

+\begin{lemma} Let $D$ be a division ring with center $F$, and $G$ an almost subnormal subgroup of $D^*$.
+Assume that $M$ is a non-abelian locally solvable maximal subgroup of $G$.
+If $A \unlhd M$, then either $A$ is abelian or $F(A)=D$. \end{lemma} \begin{Proof} Since $A \unlhd M$, we have $M\leq G\cap N_{D^*}(F(A)^*)\leq G$.
+The maximality of $M$ in $G$ implies that either $G\cap N_{D^*}(F(A)^*)=M$ or $G\leq N_{D^*}(F(A)^*)$.
+If the first case occurs, then $A \unlhd F(A)^*\cap G$, so $A$ is almost subnormal in $F(A)^*$ contained in $M$.
+Since $M$ is locally solvable, so is $A$.
+It follows from Lemma \ref{lemma_3.4} that $A$ is contained in the center of $F(A)$, which implies that $A$ is abelian.
+In the latter case, the division subring $F(A)$ of $D$ is normalized by $G$.
+With reference to \cite[Proposition 2.2]{khanh-hai-22}, we conclude that $G$ contains a non-central subnormal subgroup that also normalizes $F(A)$.
+It follows from \cite[Theorem 1]{stuth} that either $A\subseteq F$ or $F(A)=D$.
+Hence, either $A$ is abelian or $F(A)=D$.
+Our proof is now finished. \end{Proof}

-Let $R$ be a ring, $S$ a subring of $R$, and $G$ a subgroup of the group of units of $R$ normalizing $S$ such that $R=S[G]$.
-Suppose that $N=G\cap S$ is a normal subgroup of $G$ and $R=\bigoplus_{t\in T} tS$, where $T$ is some (and hence any) transversal $T$ of $N$ to $G$.
-Then, we say that $R$ is a \textit{crossed product} of $S$ by $G/N$ (see \cite{wehrfritz_91} or \cite[p.23]{shirvani-wehrfritz}).
-For the convenience of readers, we gather a number of theorems of B. A. F Wehrfritz, which will be used in the proofs of our results. \begin{lemma}[{\cite[2.5]{wehrfritz86_loc_nil_I}}] Let $R=F[G]$ be an $F$-algebra, where $F$ is a field and $G$ is a locally nilpotent group of units of $R$, such that for every finite subset $X$ of $R$ there is a finitely generated subgroup $Y$ of $G$ with $F[Y]$ prime and containing $X$.
+For the convenience of readers, we gather a number of theorems of B. A. F Wehrfritz, which will be used in the proofs of our results.

+\begin{lemma}[{\cite[2.5]{wehrfritz86_loc_nil_I}}] Let $R=F[G]$ be an $F$-algebra, where $F$ is a field and $G$ is a locally nilpotent group of units of $R$, such that for every finite subset $X$ of $R$ there is a finitely generated subgroup $Y$ of $G$ with $F[Y]$ prime and containing $X$.
 Let $\tau(G)$ be the unique maximal periodic normal subgroup of $G$, and $Z/\tau(G)$ the center of $G/\tau(G)$.
 Then, $R$ is a crossed product of $F[Z]$ by $G/Z$. \end{lemma}

 \begin{lemma}[{\cite[7]{wehrfritz88_local_nil_II}}] Let $R=F[G]$ be an $F$-algebra, where $F$ is a field and $G$ is a locally solvable subgroup of the group of units of $R$ such that for every infinite subgroup $X$ of $G$ the left annihilator of $X-1$ in $R$ is $\{0\}$.
 Let $B(G)$ be a subgroup of $G$ such that $B(G)/\tau(G)$ is the Hirsch-Plotkin radical of $G/\tau(G)$.
 Then $R$ is a crossed product of $F[B(G)]$ by $G/B(G)$. \end{lemma}